calebjmatthews/endless-desert/concept.md

   [ ] Store memo and conversation state in reducer
   [ ] Compressed resource view
-  [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Expensive trades to check whether "give" can result in min of 1 [ ] More repeatable fortuities
+  [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Fix for impossible expensive trades
+  [ ] More repeatable fortuities
-  [ ] Leaders running out of consumed food/drink begin foraging
+  [ ] Leaders running out of consumed food/drink begin foraging [ ] Resource production/consumption breakdown in resource detail

 ## Commands
 ### Delete all records from all tables: